High-Performance 3D Printers

 R3 Printing has created a high-performance 3D printer.

 Its printer enables companies to create custom 3D-printed products at prices that compete with mass production.
-The company aims to bring its printer to market in 2021.
+The company’s printer is being tested by prospective customers and will soon hit the market as a commercially-available product.

-But despite this market’s size, and its projections for growth, current 3D printers are problematic.
+But despite this market’s size and projections for growth, current 3D printers are problematic.
 Those looking to incorporate 3D printing into their business have only two options:

 Cheap printers that require lots of setup, manual labor, and expertise to run…